niccokunzmann/somarosa.co.uk/content/1-1container.md

 ## Online 1-1

 Held Container online to empower your pleasure and support your nervous system in these areas:
-Awakening your Energygasm, your Orgasmic Woman
-Yoni Egg Demouring & Reclamation
+Awakening your Energygasm, Your Full Body Pleasure Yoni Egg Demouring & Reclamation
 Nervous System Experiencing & Resourcing
 Reclaiming your Self Love & Self Pleasure

+Also some of these practices are available in online group sessions.
+See full list of group sessions [here](https://dandelion.events/o/somarosa "")

 {{< /image-section >}}